YtvwlD/gophor/README.md

   -- need to either rethink how we keep track of files, or rethink how gophermaps are stored in memory.

-- Add more files to file extension map

 Longterm:

 - Finish inline shell scripting support -- current thinking is to either